databrickslabs/delta-oms/README.md

 ## Building the Project
-Instructions for how to build the project
+This scala project uses `sbt` as the build tool.
+Following are the high level building steps:

+- `git clone` the repo to a local directory
+- Execute `sbt clean compile` to compile the code
+- Build the jar using `sbt clean compile assembly`
+- Refer to the [build.sbt](./build.sbt) for library dependencies

-## Deploying / Installing the Project
+## Deploying / Installing / Using the Project
-Instructions for how to deploy the project, or install it
+Please follow the [Getting Started](./docs/GETTING%20STARTED.md) guide for instructions on using the solution.

 ## Releasing the Project
-Instructions for how to release a version of the project

-## Using the Project
-Simple examples on how to use the project
+The solution is released as a `jar` to be used for setting up jobs.
+It also provides sample notebooks for analysis.Refer to the [Getting Started](./docs/GETTING%20STARTED.md) guide